 - Seamos realista y hagamos la imposible – Let’s be realists and we’ll achieve the impossible.

 - Vallegrande has various guesthouses and restaurants.
-The town can be reached by bus from Santa Cruz.
 A point of interest is the cheese factory in the outskirts, which includes a small shop that sells good cheese.

 - La Higuera has one basic guesthouse, Las Telegrafistas, which used to be the telegraph office from where the message was spread worldwide that Che Guevara had been captured.